 This comprehensive guide explores working principles, equipment setup, and operational procedures.
 Readers will discover essential components, maintenance requirements, and industry-specific applications of fractional distillation units.

 The separation process involves heating a mixture until it reaches different boiling points.
-Industries employ this technique to separate complex mixtures into their components.
+Industries use this technique to separate complex mixtures into their components.

 How does Fractional Distillation Work?